 While considered an advanced SEO strategy by some, creating and managing Machine-Readable Entity, is a new way to do content curation and to revitalize traditional backlinking.
 It is indeed also about taking back control of the data but, let’s start from the beginning.

-The web is a matrix really, an intricate maze made of convoluted patterns that for many years search engines have helped us solve by proposing us the best pathways to learn more about a topic, to help us find the very best sushi restaurant in our neighbourhood and…let’s be frank, to watch endless videos of kittens jumping around.
+The web is a matrix really, an intricate maze made of convoluted patterns that for many years search engines have helped us solve by proposing us the best pathways to learn more about a topic, to help us find the very best sushi restaurant in our neighborhood and…let’s be frank, to watch endless videos of kittens jumping around.

 What are Machine-Readable Entity IDs?